 Cox was suspended for the first game of the 2011 season.
 He didn't have much production in the first five games of the year, but came alive with four sacks in Mississippi State's two games against South Carolina and Kentucky.
 Late in the season, Cox had quality performances against Alabama and Arkansas.
-In 2011, he totaled 56 tackles with 14.5 tackles for a loss, five sacks and one forced fumble.
+He totaled 56 tackles with 14.5 tackles for a loss, five sacks and one forced fumble in 2011.

 Cox has a nice combination of speed and playmaking ability.
 He has the power to push linemen back and get them off balance along with the speed to shoot by them and get to the quarterback.
-His length and versatile skill set make him a fit at tackle or end in a 4-3 and a potential five technique defensive end in a 3-4 defense.
+His length and versatile skill set make him a fit at tackle and a potential five-technique defensive end in a 3-4 defense.

 8/21/11: Fletcher Cox broke into the defensive tackle rotation as a true freshman in 2009.
 He had 29 tackles with 3.5 tackles for a loss that season.
 Last year, Cox had 29 tackles again with 6.5 tackles for a loss and 2.5 sacks.
 He also blocked two kicks.
 Cox is a good athlete with the ability to make strides in 2011.